max-bosher/Statsbomb_Data_in_R/README.md

 # Statsbomb Data in R
 The repository uses free StatsBomb event data (from the Premier League 2015/16) in R to calculate stats and create visualisations.
 These are then used to create a shiny dashboard that provides insights into a player’s performance in a chosen match.

 An interactive version of the Shiny dashboard is available on my [Shinyapp.io](https://max-bosher.shinyapps.io/performance_dashboard/) page.
-However, due to RAM limitations on the platform, only data for Leicester City is accessible.
+However, due to RAM limitations on the platform, only data for Leicester City players is avaliable.

 ![image](https://github.com/user-attachments/assets/c2830589-bb91-45e4-a4a4-2783a23f9123)